Last Updated on November 21, 2022 by Kathryn Donangelo

 STEP FOUR: Dab frosting with a toothpick to half of a yellow M&M and gently press below the eyes.
 Dab a tiny amount of frosting onto a red Jimmie and place to the side of the yellow M&M. Enjoy!

-- Swap the mini chocolate chips for edible eyes
+- Swap the mini chocolate chips for edible candy eyes.

-- If you love peanut butter, feel free to use peanut butter frosting!
+- If you love peanut butter, feel free to use peanut butter or peanut butter frosting instead.
 Buy your favorite store-bought vanilla frosting and add 1/2 cup of creamy peanut butter for a simple, yet delicious, frosting!

-- Cut orange M&Ms in half and place at the bottom for turkey feet
+- Cut orange M&Ms in half and place at the bottom of the cookie for turkey feet.

-- Use half a red M&M or a piece of Twizzler for the snood
+- Use an M&M or a piece of Twizzler for the snood.

 Once assembled and set, you can wrap them in a decorative plastic bag or place in an airtight container.
 Once in storage container they will last up to 2 weeks, making these great for a fun make ahead dessert!

-Candy corn is a creative and fun way to add feathers to your turkey but if you are not a fan, feel free to leave it off.
-A naked turkey is still adorable!
-Or you can try the following substitutions:
+Candy corn is a creative and fun way to add feathers to your turkey but if you are not a fan or if it’s not available at your grocery store, feel free to leave it off.
+You can also try the following substitutions:

 - Candy corn marshmallows.
 Shaped and colored like candy corn, the flavor is your traditional marshmallow and can achieve the same aesthetic that these cookies are looking for.

 - Skittles or M&Ms. Using only red, orange, and yellow create the feathers.
-Place yellow candies closest to the head of the turkey, then orange, with read at the top!
+Place yellow candies closest to the head of the turkey, then orange, with red at the top.

 - Mini Pumpkin Cheesecakes